 Exploit kits are automated programs attackers use to exploit known vulnerabilities within systems or applications.
 A user will visit a particular website or use a specific piece of software, and the exploit kit will silently download ransomware onto the user’s device and execute it.
 Certain types of software, such as Adobe Flash and Oracle Java, are known to contain vulnerabilities.
 The CVE Program, which identifies, defines, and catalogs publicly disclosed cybersecurity vulnerabilities, has more than 188,000 listings in its database, and the number of vulnerabilities continues to climb.

 For example, WannaCry ransomware in 2017 infected an estimated 230,000 computers across 150 countries in just hours, taking advantage of the Eternal Blue exploit.
-One of the most devastating examples of ransomware in history, WannaCry, used a Microsoft exploit stolen from the National Security Agency (NSA).
+One of the most devastating ransomware in history, WannaCry, used a Microsoft exploit stolen from the National Security Agency (NSA).

 You might wonder which type of device is the top target for malware and ransomware incidents.
 The answer?
 All of them.